 CAF - Conductive Anodic Filamentation (or Conductive Anodic Filament growth) - An electrical short which occurs in PCBs when a conductive filament forms in the laminate dielectric material between two adjacent conductors under an electrical bias.
 CAF is a potentially dangerous source of electrical failure in the PCB.
-As PCB designs have increased in density, with hole-to-hole spacings reduced to 25 mils or less, CAF has become an everyday concern. [adapted from Erik J. Bergum, "CAF Resistance of NON- DICY FR-4," PC FAB , 9/2002]
+As PCB Layouts have increased in density, with hole-to-hole spacings reduced to 25 mils or less, CAF has become an everyday concern. [adapted from Erik J. Bergum, "CAF Resistance of NON- DICY FR-4," PC FAB , 9/2002]

 CAM - Computer Aided Manufacturing.
 See CAM files below.

 CAM files - CAM means Computer Aided Manufacturing.
 These are the data files used directly in the manufacture of printed wiring. .
 The types of CAM files are 1) Gerber file, which controls a photoplotter, 2) NC Drill file, which controls an NC Drill machine and 3) fab and assembly drawings in soft form (pen-plotter files).
-CAM files represent the valuable final product of PCB design.
+CAM files represent the valuable final product of PCB Layout.
 They are handed off to the board house which further refines and manipulates CAM data in their processes, for example in step- and-repeat penalization.
-Some PCB design software companies refer to all plotter or printer files as CAM files , although some of the plots may be check plots which are not used in manufacture.
+Some PCB Layout software companies refer to all plotter or printer files as CAM files , although some of the plots may be check plots which are not used in manufacture.

 Capture - 1.
 To draw (schematics) with CAE software in such a way that data, especially connectivity, can be extracted electronically.
 The extracted data would minimally be a netlist and preferably also a BOM.
 The more useful the data that is included in the schematic, the more useful will be the BOM and netlist extracted from it will be.